Planning maternity leave

 You and the employee could have up to 10 optional keeping in touch days (KIT days) during the maternity leave, if both sides agree.

-KIT days help employees stay in contact with their workplace, for example by joining training sessions or team meetings.
+KIT days help employees stay in contact with their organisation, for example by joining training sessions or team meetings.

 Both sides should agree the following before deciding KIT days: